Nine European Athletes who Deserve to be Recognized

 4. Sergei Bubka

-This Ukranian athlete specialized in pole vaulting and was an Olympic champion in Soul in 1988.
+This Ukrainian athlete specialized in pole vaulting and was an Olympic champion in Seoul in 1988.
 In addition, he was a world champion six times between 1983 and 1997.
 He also broke 35 records and the world record of 6.15 meters (in 1994.

 Sergei retired in 2001, but he had to stop competing years before.
 Due to different injuries, he stopped in 1997 after winning the world championship in Greece.